History of Christianity in Mizoram: Indigenous churches

-Mass conversion within half a century and frequent bursts of revivals among Mizos led to births of numerous indigenous denominations of Christianity in Mizoram found nowhere else.
+Mass conversion within half a century and frequent bursts of revivals among Mizos led to the births of numerous indigenous denominations of Christianity in Mizoram found nowhere else.
 With extant and existing types there are more than three dozen independent churches throughout Mizoram.
 The reason largely being a reciprocal revival of cultural values which were strongly opposed by the founding missions.
 Some notable ones in terms of stronghold and popularity are: